wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-evaluate/includes/evaluation-mode.md

 You're concerned that running a trial using an existing license could impact your existing services.
 Since you're only evaluating the product, you decide to use the 30-day trial version.

-To obtain the 30-day trial license, you’ll need to go to the Microsoft 365 security portal.
+To obtain the 30-day trial license, you'll need to go to the Microsoft 365 security portal.

 1. Select **Email & Collaboration**
 1. Then select **Policies and Rules**